Skip to content

 Hand-Rolling the Yarn

-Yarn is wound into smaller balls so the weavers can knot smoothly without tangles — a quiet, careful step that speeds up the loom work.
+We call her Amma—she untangles yarns all day, every day.
+Yarn is wound into smaller balls so the weavers can knot smoothly without tangles, a quiet step that speeds up the loom work.

 Clips